-Alaba Williams
+R

-FRC/2020/002/00000020510
+Alaba Williams FRC/2020/002/00000020510 Company Secretary Unity Bank Tower Plot 42, Ahmed Onibudo Street Victoria Island, Lagos.

-Company Secretary
+Dated this 30th day of March 2022

-Unity Bank Tower
+UNITY BANK PLC Statement of Corporate Responsibility for the Financial Statements For the year ended 31 December 2021 a) That we have reviewed the audited financial statements of the Company for the year ended 31 December 2021.

-Plot 42, Ahmed Onibudo Street
+Further to the provisions of section 405 of the Companies and Allied Matters Act (CAMA), 2020, we, the Managing Director/CEO and Chief Financial Officer, hereby certify the financial statements of Unity Bank Plc for the year ended 31 December 2021 as follows:

-Victoria Island, Lagos.
+b) That the audited financial statements do not contain any untrue statement of material fact or omit to state a material fact which would make the statements misleading, in the light of the circumstances under which such statement was made.

-Dated this 24th day of March 2021
+c) That the audited financial statements and all other financial information included in the statements fairly present, in all material respects, the financial condition and results of operation of the Company as of and for, the year ended 31 December 2021.

-Statement of Corporate Responsibility for the Financial Statements For the year ended 31 December 2020
+d) That we are responsible for establishing and maintaining internal controls and have designed such internal controls to ensure that material information relating to Unity Bank Plc is made known to the officer by other officers of the companies, during the year ended 31 December 2021.

-Further to the provisions of section 405 of the Companies and Allied Matters Act (CAMA), 2020, we, the Managing Director/CEO and Chief Financial Officer, hereby certify the financial statements of Unity Bank Plc for the year ended 31 December 2020 as follows:
+e) That we have evaluated the effectiveness of the Bank's internal controls within 90 days prior to the date of audited financial statements, and certify that the Bank's internal controls are effective as of that date.

-- a) That we have reviewed the audited financial statements of the Company for the year ended 31 December 2020. - b) That the audited financial statements do not contain any untrue statement of material fact or omit to state a material fact which would make the statements misleading, in the light of the circumstances under which such statement was made. - c) That the audited financial statements and all other financial information included in the statements fairly present, in all material respects, the financial condition and results of operation of the Company as of and for, the year ended 31 December 2020. - d) That we are responsible for establishing and maintaining internal controls and have designed such internal controls to ensure that material information relating to Unity Bank Plc is made known to the officer by other officers of the companies, during the year ended 31 December 2020. - e) That we have evaluated the effectiveness of the Bank's internal controls within 90 days prior to the date of audited financial statements, and certify that the Bank's internal controls are effective as of that date. - f) That there were no significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of our evaluation, including any corrective action with regard to significant deficiencies and material weaknesses. - g) That we have disclosed the following information to the Bank's Auditors and Audit Committee: - (i) there are no significant deficiencies in the design or operation of internal controls which could adversely affect the Bank's ability to record, process, summarise and report financial data, and have identified for the Bank's auditors any material weaknesses in internal controls, and
+f) That there were no significant changes in internal controls or in other factors that could significantly affect internal controls subsequent to the date of our evaluation, including any corrective action with regard to significant deficiencies and material weaknesses.

-(ii) there is no fraud that involves management or other employees who have a significant role in the Bank's internal control.
+g) That we have disclosed the following information to the Bank's Auditors and Audit Committee:

-Executive Director/Chief Financial Officer
+(i) there are no significant deficiencies in the design or operation of internal controls which could adversely affect the Bank's ability to record, process, summarise and report financial data, and have identified for the Bank's auditors any material weaknesses in internal controls, and(ii) there is no fraud that involves management or other employees who have a significant role in the Bank's internal control.

-FRC/2013/ICAN/00000001964
+Ebenezer Kolawole Executive Director/Chief Financial Officer FRC/2013/ICAN/00000001964

-Tomi Somefun
+Tomi Some